-In the following years nothing was achieved of his ambitious approach in a world where the practice of national judges is still dominated by characterization according to ‘lex fori.’
+In the following years nothing was achieved of this ambitious approach, in a world where the practice of national judges was still dominated by characterization according to ‘lex fori’.

-However, relatively recent evolution, in relation to Convention of Brussels about conflicts of jurisdiction in Europe, have reactivated the program of Rabel, although within a different, international setting.
+However, a relatively recent evolution, in relation to Convention of Brussels I about conflicts of jurisdiction in Europe, have reactivated the program of Rabel, although within a different, international setting.